Bars92/font-organizer/readme.txt

 **Note: WordPress 4.7.X has an [open issue](https://core.trac.wordpress.org/ticket/40175 "Offical open bug link") that fail some font format uploads.
 To fix this issue you may download [this plugin](https://wordpress.org/plugins/disable-real-mime-check/ "Plugin fix for non-image uploads") until further notice.**

-Font Organizer is the complete solution for font implementation including uploading custom fonts and using google fonts in WordPress websites.
+Font Organizer is the only complete & free solution for font implementation, including uploading custom fonts and using google fonts in WordPress websites.
+No technical knowledge, no hassle, simply click and use.

-The plugin is intended for both developers and regular users in order to easily add native, google and custom fonts then assign them to different elements in your website effortlessly.
+Our plugin is intended for any user in order to easily add native, google and custom fonts - then assign them to different elements in your website effortlessly.
+The plugin is totally free, no "pro" features, all of the functions are totally available to you free of charge.

 Want to find out more? go to [our website](https://hivewebstudios.com/ "HiveWebStudios website") and find out more from us.